sabeechen/hassio-google-drive-backup/README.md

 Redundancy is the foundation of reliability.
 With local snapshots, Google Drive's backups, and two flavors of notification I think you're covered.

+### How do I restore a snapshot?
+The snapshots can be copied over to your Home Assistant "/backups" folder like any snapshot, however because I found this tedious to do on a fresh install of Home Assistant I've made a workflow thats a little easier.
+On your fresh install of Hass.io:
+*  [Install the add-on.](#installation)  Once linked with Google Drive, you should see the snapshots you created previously show up.
+* Click "Actions" -> "Upload" which will upload the snapshot to Home Assistant directly from Google Drive.
+Wait for the upload to finish.
+* Click "Actions" -> "Restore" to be taken to the Hass.io restore page, or just navigate there through the Home Assistant interface.
+* You'll see the snapshot you uploaded.
+Click on it and select "Wipe & Restore".
+Congrats! you're back up and running.

 ### I never look at HA notifications.
 Can I show information about backups in my Home Assistant Interface?
 The add-on creates a few sensors that show the status of snapshots that you could trigger automations off of.  `binary_sensor.snapshots_stale` becomes true when the add-on has trouble backing up or creating snapshots.
 For example the lovelace card below only shows up in the UI when snapshots go stale: